GeoNet/help/data-changes/location-codes.md

 In case you have a local copy, the following Impacts are expected:
 - if you used and downloaded data between 2019 and 2021, you might not be able to retrieve the exact same dataset from the Geonet FDSN data service as it has been queried at that time;
-- if you have a local copy of our data, some strong motion stream naming will differ with our GeoNet archive;
+- if you have a local copy of our data, some strong motion stream naming may now differ with our GeoNet archive;
 - if you have a pre-October 2021 upload of Geonet station metadata into a database or a software querying dataset from 2011 to 2020.

 In case you are querying GeoNet derived seismic data products (for example, earthquake products), a number of derived seismic data products were processed before June-October 2021, and have not been updated or reprocessed after the location code was corrected in the miniseed raw data and associated metadata.
 Those products might still refer to the old location code (namely `20`).
 For example, some events xml files (quakeML) or earthquake bulletins  might still have the former strong motion station streams naming with location code 20, although these streams do have a location code 21 from October 2021.